Recommendations for mild fever in a child. Fever in children: types and treatment. Fever in a child. Correct assessment of causes

 • body temperature above 38.0 in patients with epilepsy, convulsive syndrome, with increased intracranial

-• pressure, heart defects;
+• blood pressure, heart defects;

-• at any temperature with white fever.
+• at any temperature during white fever.

-This does not apply to cases when, due to our natural love for ourselves, we are drawn to antipyretic drugs, even if the temperature has not reached its peak and is balancing around 37-37.5.
+This does not apply to cases when, due to natural self-love, we reach for antipyretic drugs, even if the temperature has not reached its peak and balances around 37-37.5.
 We must endure.
-Yes, it will be bad, but there are enough physical methods of lowering the temperature that allow without chemistry to lower the body temperature by a couple of degrees and this is enough to alleviate the condition, but the healing process will not be inhibited by external factors (taking pills, powders and tablets).
+Yes, it will be bad, but there are enough physical methods for reducing temperature that allow you to lower your body temperature by a couple of degrees without chemicals and this is enough to alleviate the condition, but the healing process will not be slowed down external factors(taking pills, powders and tablets).

-Physical methods of lowering body temperature
+Physical methods of reducing body temperature

 • hands and feet must be warmed with a heating pad or rubbing;

 There are several types of fever in children.
-So, depending on how high the body temperature is, the fever is divided into:
+So, depending on how high the body temperature is, fever is divided into:

-• Subfebrile when the thermometer shows 37-38 ° C;
+• Low-grade fever, when the thermometer shows 37-38 °C;

-• Febrile (moderate - 38-39 and high - 39-41 ° C);
+• Febrile (moderate – 38-39 and high – 39-41 °C);

-• Hyperpyretic if the temperature exceeds 41 ° C.
+• Hyperpyretic if temperatures exceed 41 °C.

 In addition, the febrile state is divided by duration: